 The CEO leads the work of Group management and makes decisions in consultation with other members of the management team.
-This team comprises the CEO and four additional individuals: one head of subsidiary, CFO and two heads of Group staff.
-Information about the CEO and Group management is shown on page 64 of the 2013 Annual Report.
-The management team has regular operational reviews led by the CEO, often in conjunction with visits to the various units belonging to the Group.
+This team comprises the CEO and five additional individuals: two heads of subsidiaries and three heads of Group staff.
+Information about the CEO and Group management is shown on page 45 of the 2012 Annual Report.
+The management team has regular business reviews led by the CEO, often in conjunction with visits to the various units belonging to the Group.